OPTIMAIX/Net2plan_NDT/README.md

-# OaaS Algorithm Repository: NDT with Net2Plan
+# OaaS Image Resource: Network Digital Twin (NDT)

+## Overview

+The Network Digital Twin (NDT) is a microservice designed for integration with the OaaS platform, enabling advanced network simulations and Key Performance Indicator (KPI) evaluation.
+It supports containerized deployment using JIB for streamlined Docker image creation and registry uploads.

+## Features

+* __KPI Evaluation__: Analyze and evaluate critical network performance indicators.
+* __OaaS Platform Compatibility__: Seamlessly integrates with the OaaS ecosystem.
+* __Containerization Ready__: Built with JIB to easily generate and upload Docker images.
+* __OpenAPI Support__: Access API documentation and testing via Swagger-UI.

-## Run locally
+## Running Locally

+To run the NDT locally:

+* Configure the Run Configurations in your IDE to use Spring Boot App.
-In order to test the algorithms, use Spring Boot App as "Run Configurations" type.
-This will execute the microservice.
+* Start the application.
+This will launch the NDT microservice.

-Go to: <http://localhost:55955/swagger-ui/index.html> in order to use the OpenAPI documentation.
+* Once running, navigate to: "/swagger-ui/index.html" to explore and interact with the OpenAPI documentation.

 ## Docker Registry

-* This Algorithm Repository for OaaS Platform is configured to be deployed on the E-Lighthouse Registry for OaaS: <https://registry.e-lighthouse.com/>

-## How to push new image:

-1. Inside "Run configurations", create new "Maven Build"
-2. Complete the form as:

-    * Base directory: workspace
-    * Goals: `clean package`
-    * Skip Tests: `True`
+### Pushing a New Docker Image

+To push a new Docker image to the registry:

+1. Set up a Maven Build Configuration in your IDE:

+- Base Directory: Path to your project workspace.
+- Goals: clean package
+- Skip Tests: Select True to skip tests during the build process.
-    * Parameters:
+- Parameters:

-        * `jib.to.auth.username` = "user"
-        * `jib.to.auth.password` = "password"
+    * jib.to.auth.username: Your registry username (replace "user" with your actual username).
+    * jib.to.auth.password: Your registry password (replace "password" with your actual password).

+2. Run the Maven Build configuration to package the application and push the Docker image to the registry.

-_Note_: change "user" and "password" with a valid user for the used registry.
+__Note__: Ensure you replace user and password with valid credentials for your Docker registry.